kelly-chen6/telomere_length/README.md

 The /path/to/bamtools directory is the directory that contains 'lib' and 'include' sub directories.

+### Run chrcov.sh before running TelSeq (optional)
+Running this calculates the length of each chromosome, as well as number of mapped and unmapped reads.
+It can be beneficial to do this to estimate an individual's chromosome number.

+chrcov.sh <path/to/a.bam> <path/to/output>

 ## Run TelSeq

 ##### Read options and usage information